 Brian Stiltner, Ph.D.

-Dr. Stiltner’s professional contributions to the academy and the local community includes past service as a member of the Institutional Review Board of the Unilever Corporation and as a member of the editorial board of the He gives lectures on ethics and Catholicism both on and off campus.
+Dr. Stiltner's professional contributions to the academy and the local community includes past service as a member of the Institutional Review Board of the Unilever Corporation and as a member of the editorial board of the Journal of the Society of Christian Ethics.
+He gives lectures on ethics and Catholicism both on and off campus.

-Brian lives in Hamden, Connecticut, with his wife, who is a special education teacher, and two teenage children.
+Brian lives in Hamden, Connecticut, with his wife, who is a special education teacher, and children.
 His interests include soccer, baseball, travel, and puzzles and word games.

 Degrees and Certifications